htn/vl57/readme.md

 ## How to run

 - From Git run command: git clone https://github.com/htn/vl57.git
-- composer update
+- cd vl57 (from console)
-- Create database name vl57 and add to .env file
+- Create database name vl57 and add to .env file (if not exist .evn => run command copy .env.example .evn)
+- composer update (from console)
-- php artisan migrate
+- php artisan migrate (from console)
-- npm install
+- npm install (from console)
-- php artisan serve
+- php artisan serve (from console)